bdunogier/ezgoogleanalytics/doc/README.txt

  * Binds these classes to eZ publish INI settings
  * Template operator that analytics tracking code to your templates.
 Both legacy (urchin) and new (ga) trackers are supported
+ * Administration interface in the backoffice
+ * Settings of configuration parameters in the backoffice

 Installation
 ============